 Find, Mask, and Audit PII Everywhere

-GDPR, or the General Data Protection Regulation, is a privacy law established by the European Parliament to increase security for the PII of EU citizens.
-Its objective is to return control of personal data to individuals, and facilitate international business by creating a standard across the EU.
-The regulation will come into full effect on May 25th, 2018, and is serving as a model for similar privacy laws coming online elsewhere.
+The General Data Protection Regulation (GDPR), is a privacy law established by the European Parliament to increase security for the personally identifiable information (PII) of EU citizens.
+Its objective is to return control of personal data to individuals, and to facilitate international business by creating a standard for PII treatment across the EU.
+The regulation came into full effect on May 25th, 2018, and is serving as a model for similar privacy laws coming online elsewhere.

 - Mandatory appointment of Data Protection Officers for corporations that have personal data processing as core activities

 - Notification of a supervisory authority after a breach of personal data (typically not more than 72 hours after the breach was realized

 - Encourages pseudonymization (rendering data anonymous or the subject unidentifiable) of personal data assets

 - Supports the right to erasure ("right to be forgotten") from data collections / searches